bimandika/linux-harden-docker/README.md

-Here’s a **fancy README** template for your repository, incorporating the structure and the process for building and deploying the Dockerized environment with Ansible configurations.

----

-# Linux Hardening for Docker
+# Linux Hardening using Docker

 ## 🔐 **Overview**